Four-O-Foured/ResumAI/README.md

 Students creating their first professional resumes

 This project demonstrates modern web development practices including SSR hydration handling, cloud integration, AI-powered analysis, and responsive design principles.

+Route to "/wipe" to clear All Data/Resumes from the Database.